REPORT abnormal test results and problems with ethanol fuels.

 Background

 Alcohol has been used as both a fuel and/or gas additive throughout the century.
 Extensive research studies have been published for decades on the challenges, risks and damage alcohol can cause to engines.
-The recent surge in alcohol-blend fuels is primarily due to the requirements of the "The Clean Air Act of 2006".
+The recent surge in alcohol-blend fuels is primarily due to the requirements of the "Renewable Fuel Standards" 2004 -onward and "The Clean Air Act of 2006".
+But, consumers have only very recently begun to understand the chemical properties and potential damage from E-10 fuel.

-So why do we ignore the truth and permit laws to require use of E-10 alcohol fuel?
+So why do we ignore the truth and permit laws to promote, require and increase distribution of E-10 alcohol fuel?

 The answer is far more complex than the effects and risks of alcohol fuels.
 Fuel and petroleum control all aspects of our economy and culture - including financial (stocks, bonds, GNP and prices of all consumer products), environmental, foreign relations, auto-makers (engine designs and manufacturing) and the most basic necessities of everyday life - including cost of food and manufacturing of almost all consumer goods.